Corsaire/first-audit/README.md

 **Solution 1** : change data structure to more appropriate.
 For example, keep values in array and indexes in mapping.

+**Solution 2** : remove `removeAuthorizedAddress` function since it's not used anywhere.
+I prefer not to use this solution, because this function might be useful in future.

 ### Whitepaper and official website are outdated